babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 - `compatibility_level`: Currently no options.
 - `fulltext`: Databases with default fulltext languages. `CREATE FULLTEXT INDEX`, `ALTER FULL TEXT INDEX`, `DROP FULL TEXT INDEX`
-- `schemabinding_function`: Handles errors when no `SCHEMABINDING` option is given
+- `schemabinding_function`: Handles errors if no `SCHEMABINDING` option is given for functions.
-- `schemabinding_trigger`: Throw an error when it is not given
+- `schemabinding_trigger`: Handles errors if no `SCHEMABINDING` option is given for triggers.
-- `schemabinding_procedure`: Throw an error when it is not given
+- `schemabinding_procedure`: Handles errors if no `SCHEMABINDING` option is given for procedures.
-- `schemabinding_view`: Throw an error when it is not given
+- `schemabinding_view`: Handles errors if no `SCHEMABINDING` option is given for views.
 - `index_clustering`: `CLUSTERED` columns are not supported.
 Control this behavior.
 - `index_columnstore`: Column stores are not supported.
 Ignore or error out.
 - `for_replication`: Handle unsupported `ALTER PROCEDURE ...
 ENCRYPTION`, `ALTER